 - If you have multiple mortgages: Sometimes in Chapter 13 bankruptcy, when your house is worth less than the primary mortgage, your secondary mortgages can be stripped down and changed to unsecured debts.
 These debts may be dismissed after the plan is paid off.

-- Automatic stay: After bankruptcy is declared, the automatic stay places a hold on creditors’ ability to continue collecting money from debtors.
-This can give you time to come up with a repayment plan, and protect from additional debt collections that are not permissible by bankruptcy court.
+- Automatic stay: After the bankruptcy is declared, the automatic stay places a hold on creditors’ ability to continue collecting money from debtors.
+This can give you time to come up with a repayment plan, and protect you from additional debt collections that are not permissible by the bankruptcy court.